-In accordance with the requirement in Article 44(6) of the Regulation of Investigatory Powers (Jersey) Law 2005 and Article 104(4) of the Police Procedures and Criminal Evidence (Jersey) Law 2003 I am pleased to lay before the States the attached Annual Report of the Commissioner appointed under those laws.
+In accordance with the requirement in Article 44(6) of the Regulation of Investigatory Powers (Jersey) Law 2005 and Article 104(4) of the Police Procedures and Criminal Evidence (Jersey) Law 2003, I am pleased to lay before the States the attached Annual Report of the Commissioner appointed under those Laws.

 Article 44(6) of the Regulation of Investigatory Powers (Jersey) Law 2005 requires the report to contain a statement indicating whether any matters have been omitted from it.
 Article 44(7) allows the Bailiff to exclude any matter from the report laid before the States if it appears to him, after consultation with the Commissioner, that the publication of any matter in an annual report would be contrary to the public interest or prejudicial to national security, the prevention or detection of serious crime, the economic well-being of Jersey; or the continued discharge of the functions of any public authority whose activities include activities that are subject to review by the Commissioner.
-I am able to inform members that, after consultation with the Commissioner, I have omitted the confidential Annex referred to in Section D of the report.
+I am able to inform members that, after consultation with the report.